Peter Maffay: Career

+Working with Michael Kunze, Maffay co-wrote the song "Ich bin wie du" for Elke Best.
+Backed with "Die Spiele der großen Leute" it was produced by Fritz Muschler and released on EMI Electrola 006-30 462 in 1973.

-Together with German Singer-Songwriter Johnny Tame he formed a successful country rock duo in 1976 called Tame & Maffay.
+Together with German singer-songwriter Johnny Tame he formed a successful country rock duo in 1976 called Tame & Maffay.
 They released two albums and continued a close cooperation until 1985.

 Maffay also created a string of fairy tales about a little green dragon named Tabaluga.
 The tales, which spanned across five albums, were also turned into a musical.
 Maffay went on tour individually with Tabaluga & Lilli in Germany; he later released a live album, DVD, and live TV broadcast.
 The tour included Maffay, Alexis, Nino de Angelo, Rufus Beck, and Carl Carlton, among others.

 In 1998, Maffay created an album in collaboration with global artists, including Aboriginal singers and musicians from Israel, called "Begegnungen".
 Julia Neigel, another German artist, is one of the musicians he usually works with in lyrics and singing in duets.
 She wrote two of his top singles, "Freiheit die ich meine" and "Siehst du die Sonne", a cover of Michel Polnareff's "La Poupée qui fait non".

 Maffay also starred in two films directed by Peter Patzak—Lethal Obsession in 1987 and Captive in Yemen in 1999—for which Tony Carey provided the soundtrack.
 In addition, Maffay played a supporting role in 1998's The Polar Bear.

 On 12 March 2011, Maffay received the Steiger Award.

 Maffay holds the German record for the most number one ranked album sales charts, including 16 albums.
 In addition, each of his studio albums since 1979 reached the top ten.
 He also holds the German record for most albums to have sold over one million copies, with 14.
 His 2005 album, Laut und Leise ("Loud and Quiet"), became the 14th.

 Altogether, Maffay has sold over 40 million records, which makes him one of the top selling artists in Germany.
 Since 1980, each of his 13 tours (roughly every two years) has ranked among the third most-visited musical events in Germany, with nine of them ranked first in that category.
 The first leg of his 2015 tour (19 Arena shows) sold out nearly a year in advance.

 In 2022, Maffay served as a judge on The Voice of Germany.
+In September 2023, American singer Anastacia released her album Our Songs; Maffay duetted with Anastacia on the song "Just You", an English-translated version of the former's "So bist du".
+The official music video was released on 21 September 2023.